 - High RHR is often associated with stress (both good and bad).

-- Abnormally high RHR compared to your baseline can be an early warning sign that something is challenging your body.
+- Abnormally high or low RHR compared to your baseline can be an early warning sign that something is challenging your body.
 Consider taking it easy if you notice a spike in your RHR.

 - your lowest RHR during the night (a number)